Alice C. Linsley

 In the narrative of Samuel's birth we read that his father Elkanah was a Zuphite, meaning he was a descendant of Zuph and lived in Ramathaim-zophim, "the land of Zuph."
 Ramathaim-zophim is described as "hill country" and it is known that the Horites preferred the high country.
 Ramathaim is simply Ramah elsewhere in the story of Samuel's family.

 Ramah has a long association with prophets; Samuel being one of the greatest.
-Deborah, “the wife of Lappidoth, was a prophet” who judged from her tamar (date nut palm).
-Her tree was between “Ramah and Bethel in the hill country of Ephraim."
-(Judges 4:4-6)
+Deborah, “the wife of Lappidoth, was a prophet” who judged from her palm tree between “Ramah and Bethel in the hill country of Ephraim."
+(Judges 4:4-6) Ephraim refers to the region around Bethlehem.

-The Horites were a caste of rulers who served as priests, prophets, scribes, warriors and metal workers.
+The Horite Hebrew were a caste of rulers who served as priests, prophets, scribes, warriors and metal workers.
 They were ethnically Kushite.
 Ramah was a son of Kush according to Genesis 10:7.

 In the Masoretic Text the name of Samuel's city is hara-matatyim zophim.
 (See The Anchor Bible Commentary on I Samuel by P. Kyle McCarter, Jr., p.
 51) This means that Samuel's father was a priest of the line of Matthew (or Mattai/Mattan).
-Hara-matatyim is the priestly line of Joseph of Hara-mathea, one of Jesus' relatives and the member of the Sanhedrin who requested the Lord's body in order to bury Jesus.
-Samuel's father and Jesus' mother had common Horite ancestors.
+Hara-matatyim is the priestly line of Joseph of Arimathea, one of Jesus' relatives, and the member of the Sanhedrin who buried the Lord's body in a tomb he has excavated for himself.
+Samuel's father and Jesus had common Horite Hebrew ancestors.

 David and his father Jesse were of this Horite lineage also.
 Matthew's Gospel links Bethlehem and Ramah (Matt.
 2:13-23); suggesting that Jesse's territory extended from Bethlehem to Ramah.
 All of this would have been called "Judah" in Jesse's time.
 If David's city was the Bethlehem in Galilee, Jesse was indeed a great ruler.
 This is further supported by the Y solar cradle in his name - Yishai.
 Many of the great Horite rulers are designated by this symbol of divine appointment: Yismael, Yitzak, Yacob/Yisrael, Yetro, Yisbak, Yaqtan, and Yeshua.